Infineon/mtb-example-psoc4-msclp-self-capacitance-touchpad/README.md

 You can debug the example to step through the code.
 In the IDE, use the **\<Application Name> Debug (KitProg3_MiniProg4)** configuration in the **Quick Panel**.
 For more details, see the "Program and Debug" section in the [Eclipse IDE for ModusToolbox&trade; software user guide](https://www.infineon.com/MTBEclipseIDEUserGuide).

+By default, the debug option is disabled in the device configurator.
+To enable the debug option, see the [Setup VDDA and Debug mode](#set-up-the-vdda-supply-voltage-and-debug-mode-in-device-configurator) section.
+To achieve low power consumption, it is recommended to disable it.

 ## Design and implementation